openlab-at-city-tech/openlab/wp-content/plugins/wp-grade-comments/readme.txt

 3. Grades are visible on Dashboard > Posts.

 == Changelog ==

+= 1.6.0 =
+* Improved theme support, by modifying the way that the plugin's fields are appended to the comment form.
+* Ensure that the client-side initialization of form elements takes place late enough in the load process for compatibility with block themes.

 = 1.5.0 =
 * Allow post authors to post private comments.